mosesziregbe/mosesziregbe/README.md

 Welcome to my Github profile!

-I am a data analyst with passion for extracting insights from data.
-Leveraging my experience in Python, SQL, Excel plus data visualization expertise in Power BI, Looker Studio and Tableau, I work tirelessly to find my insights.

-I am a result-driven and dedicated Data Analyst with experience in transforming complex datasets into valuable insights, providing actionable recommendations and communicating technical findings to diverse stakeholders.
-I am eager to learn and explore new data challenges.
+I am a results-oriented and dedicated Data Analyst with experience transforming complex datasets into valuable insights, offering actionable recommendations, and effectively communicating technical findings to diverse stakeholders.
+Eager to learn and tackle new data challenges.

 ### 🛠️ Tools
 - Database: PostgreSQL, SQL Server, MySQL, Google BigQuery, DBeaver